Marketing the Rainbow

 However, Stolichnaya, made a blunder.
 Amid heated community debate about preventing heterosexuals from buying tickets to the party, a promotion organized in a straight pub in Perth offered two free tickets to the event as a prize.
-By coincidence, two lesbians won, but the gay media was filled with letters from people incensed by Stolichnaya's poor judgment.
+By coincidence, two lesbians won, but the gay media were filled with letters from people incensed by Stolichnaya's poor judgement.

 This article was last updated May 1, 2021.

 Although Stoli's commitment to the community reportedly started around 1992, no traces of early sponsoring or advertisement can be found.
 However, WEdge Media reported: "A brandd that puts ideology into action".

 it is the only brand I know that appointed an "LGBTQ+ Global Ambassador".
 In 2010, Patrik Gallineaux was given the opportunity to be his fabulous self and fully dedicate his attention to representing the brand to the community, which he has done with energy, ambition and originality.
 Patrik: "I never thought I would enter the corporate world, coming from a background of theatre and dance.
 But when Stoli approached me with the offer to celebrate their diversity, I decided to give it a 6-month try.
 In this period I found that I could be myself - and could not have it any other way - and truly present the brand as an embassador for the community".
 11 years later we can say: the rest is history.
 The strategy even survived the pandemic.

 "Stoli is working hard to celebrate the past, to educate the present and make changes for the future," says Gallineaux.
 In the period 2012-2017 alone, Stoli donated more than $1,000,000 and offered product and on-site event support to over 30 national and local LGBT and ally associations.

 A special thanks to Patrik Gallineaux for his feedback, input and enthusiasm.